Snorting Hydrocodone | Snorting Vicodin, Norco, Lortab

 At first, hydrocodone insufflation only irritates the lining of the nostrils.
 A person snorting hydrocodone may start sneezing and suffering from a runny nose.

-The delicate tissue in the nose will soon wear away from the foreign substance, which will lead to damage of the tiny blood vessels in this region.
+The delicate tissue in the nose will soon wear away from the foreign substance, which will lead to damage to the tiny blood vessels in this region.

 This usually results in frequent nosebleeds and open sores in the nasal passages.
 Next, the throat will become irritated and raw.